saad-bhatti/VoyageCanada/README.md

 Given the application is running:

 1. Navigate to the root directory of the repository
-2. Run `docker compose down` to stop the application
+2. Run `docker-compose down` to stop the application

 ## Dependencies